ggupta8/Elite101-Prework-1/README.md

-# Elite101
+# Introduction

-This is a file explaining the contents for the Elite 101 Course.
+This is a repository created by *Garima*

+## Usage

+Run this command to execute the application:

+`python filename.py`